 Go Off Campus!

 Communication Studies majors at Westmont are encouraged to spend a semester off-campus.
-The San Francisco Urban program works well with the major, as do the Washington, D.C. semesters (either politics or journalism), the Los Angeles Film Studies Center, or some of the many international pro grams available for general education (Westmont in Mexico, Westmont Europe Semester, Gordon in Orvieto, Italy).
-There are also a number of Mayterm (summer) off campus programs for GE credit, major credit, and elective credit.
-Recent off campus programs for com majors have included trips to Northern Ireland and South Africa.
-Recent programs for all majors include the Middle East, Europe, Mediterraneon, Istanbul, and Thailand.
-See the link below left for the Off Campus Programs office.
+The San Francisco Urban program works well with the major, as do many international pro grams.
+Recent off campus programs for com majors have included trips to Northern Ireland, Germany, Israel / Palestine, and South Africa.